 Handling Peer Pressure

 Pressure is a normal, challenging part of life for everyone.
-But how we handle it can vary widely from person to person.
-Adolescence is a time when peer pressure, in particular, may seem hardest to deal with.
-That’s because, in an attempt to fit in and get along with peers and friends, our teens want to please.
+But how we handle it varies widely from person to person.
+Adolescence is a time when peer pressure, in particular, may seem the hardest to deal with.
+That’s because, in attempting to fit in with peers, teens want to please.
 They don’t want to say no for fear of alienating themselves.

-It’s important to understand most peer pressure isn’t like it looks in movies or TV shows.
-These shows suggest innocent teens are told, “Do this if you want to be one of us,” or “If you don’t do this you’re a loser.”
+It’s essential to understand most peer pressure isn’t like it looks in movies or TV shows.
+These shows suggest peers telling innocent teens, “Do this if you want to be one of us,” or “If you don’t do this, you’re a loser.”
 In the real world, peer pressure may be much more subtle.
-It is driven by a desire to feel “normal,” a need we all have, but one that is heightened during adolescence.
-For this reason, we prepare our children to navigate teen culture when we help them clarify their own values and think through what they really want for themselves.
-Parents can support teens to both follow their own thoughts and feelings and still feel as though they are fitting in.
+It is driven by a desire to feel “normal,” a need that heightens during adolescence.
+For this reason, we prepare our children to navigate teen culture when we help them clarify values and think through what they want for themselves.
+Parents can support teens to follow their own thoughts and feelings and still feel like they are fitting in.

-Armed with some strong skills, teens can learn to handle and overcome peer pressure.
+Armed with some vital skills, teens can learn to handle and overcome peer pressure.
 We can give teens the know-how by considering the following strategies and understanding how they can make a difference.

 If your teens don’t have quite enough confidence to walk away on their own, encourage them to look for a like-minded peer or friend who feels the same way they do in a particular situation.
 If they are being pushed to cut class, feeling tempted to try drugs, or feeling stressed about friends bullying another classmate, having a peer who is also willing to say “no” as well makes that pressure easier to resist.

 Set Limits and Say No